 Tips for Living Debt-Free in Retirement

-If you’re like most baby boomers, you’ve probably experienced the feeling of having too much credit card debt.
+If you’re like many Americans you’ve probably experienced the feeling of having too much credit card debt.
 Maybe you’re carrying a balance from month to month, or perhaps you’ve been hit with an unexpected late fee or two.
-Either way, credit card debt can (Learn more!)
+Either way, credit card debt can feel (Learn more!)

 Novel Gift Ideas That Don’t Take Up Space – for Older Adults